-What is the best Pokémon Unite Wigglytuff build?
-Right now, Wigglytuff is perhaps the least used character in all of Pokémon Unite.
-But that's merely because it's misunderstood.
-Ask the pros and you'll hear tales of the glorified bouncy ball boinging itself off walls to flatten entire teams.
-It's not a strategy everyone is going to be able to master, but its strong crowd-control abilities make Wigglytuff the type that's easy to learn and hard to master.
+Want the best Pokémon Unite Wigglytuff build?
+Behind Cramorant, Wigglytuff is perhaps the least used character in all of Pokémon Unite, but its strong crowd-control abilities make Wigglytuff the type that's easy to learn, hard to master, but incredibly powerful.
+It's a real underdog.
 Stick with our Wigglytuff build guide and you'll one day control one of the most game-changing characters around.

 Whether or not this is your first Pokémon Unite rodeo, there's probably still something left for you to learn before bouncing into battle as this particular Pokémon.
 Keep our Held Items and Battle Items guides handy to figure out your opponent's strategy before the match even begins.
 And if you're getting schooled, you might want to just blame the clear Pokémon Unite pay to win problem.